Aurelianis/PRPScript/README.md

 ## Creation Kit Fixes

 [Run Steamless](https://github.com/Aurelianis/PRPPatchingScript/blob/main/MANUAL-RunSteamless.md) Follow the instructions carefully.<br>
 Download [F4 Creation Kit Fixes](https://www.nexusmods.com/fallout4/mods/51165).
 Be sure to follow the instructions carefully.
-There are some things you need to install to get this working properly.<br>
+There are some things you need to install to get this working properly.
+The mod itself can be installed using Vortex.
+Just be sure to double-click and choose <b>Engine Injector</b> under <b>Mod Type</b>.<br>
 Download [f4ck_loader.exe](https://github.com/Perchik71/Fallout4Test/releases/download/1.6/f4ck_loader.7z) and extract it to your Fallout 4 installation directory.

 ## Install PRP